For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 Making a reasonable profit, hopefully, on the market appreciation of the condo unit.

-If you happen to be a first-time buyer, you would retain your status for the next purchase (assigning means you do not take title so you still qualify) and be entitled to the credits when you do buy and take possession of another property at some later date.
+If you happen to be a first-time buyer, you would retain your status for the next purchase (assigning means you do not take the title so you still qualify) and be entitled to the credits when you do buy and take possession of another property at some later date.

 Not having to worry about the HST rebate qualification.
 This becomes the responsibility of the Assignee.
 See Reports